virustyt/IOS-Developer-CV/README.md

 dragon2020@inbox.ru

 #### ABOUT ME
-   - My goal is to deepen and expand my knowledge about the development of long-lived applications, the choice of their architecture and ways to divide tasks between team members..
+   - My goal is to deepen and expand my knowledge about the development of applications, the choice of their architecture and ways to divide tasks between team members..
 By nature i am calm and non-confrontational.

 #### SKILLS
    - `Objective-C`  `Swift`